rmbordonali/rmbordonali/Project_1_Water_Level/Project_1_README.md

   - Adding sine waves to the data
   - Original fast Fourier transform code
     - Frequency resolution not reduced
-  - Original continuous wavelet transform scalogram code
+  - Original continuous wavelet transform (CWT) scalogram code
-    - Recommended to use a more recent project file for CWT plots
+    - Recommended to use a more recent project file for CWT code
-- Proj_1_Part_2: Drone audio data

 ### General Notes:
 - More recently updated versions of my code (e.g. for FFT and CWT plots) can be found in more recent project folders